johannesstroebele91/mongodb-library/3_operations/basic-operations.md

   - the name of the collection
 - Clear the command line using `cls`

+# Get detailed information about an executed operation

+Get information about the operation

+- e.g. which search method was used `db.someCollection.explain().find()`
+- `explain()` works for find, update, delete
+- BUT not for insert

+Arguments can be passed to `explain()`

+- `explain("executionStats")` shows how fast the operation was

 # Get help

 Help for the command information can be accessed by